greyblake/dotvim/README.md

 Here I described how I built Vim.
 If you want all features to work I should do the same.

 ### Prerequisites
-You should have at least the next packages installed to get and build Vim my way:

-* libgtk2.0-dev
-* python-dev
-* python3-dev
-* ruby-dev
-* mercurial

-That means you should do the next as root (example for Debian like distributions):
+Install all neccessary packages to compile and use vim my way(example for Debian like distributions):
-    apt-get install libgtk2.0-dev python-dev python3-dev ruby-dev mercurial
+    apt-get install libgtk2.0-dev python-dev python3-dev ruby-dev mercurial ncurses-dev libxt-dev exuberant-ctags rubygems

 ### Getting Vim sources
 Get the Vim with Mercurial: